sergueyarellano/tddpractice/docs/b.part4.md

       distance: 220
     },
 ```
-The element comes like this from the third party
+The element comes like this from the third party:

 ```js
     {